Eligible Manufacturing PPT Exemption

 EMPP can include commercial personal property and industrial personal property.
-Used in industrial processing is determined by whether the asset qualifies for the industrial processing exemption under the Michigan Sales and Use Tax Acts.
+The asset is used in industrial processing if it qualifies for the industrial processing exemption under the Michigan Sales and Use Tax Acts.
 Learn more about industrial processing activities here.

 What’s direct integrated support?

-If your parcel qualifies for the exemption, you must complete Form 5278 – Eligible Manufacturing Personal Property Tax Affidavit – and file it with your local assessor’s office by February 20 each year.
+If your parcel qualifies for the exemption, you must complete Form 5278 – Eligible Manufacturing Personal Property Tax Affidavit – and file it with your local assessor’s office by Feb.
+22, 2021.